tsb99x/daily-programmer/README.md

 ## What are the Rules?

 - No build system should be used, except for compiler
+- No package manager is allowed, e.g. no use of a non-standard modules
 - There should be only one file per solution
 - Only one utility file is allowed per language